adonig/aloisius/README.rst

    from aloisius import Stack

    # I keep my troposphere templates as modules in a package.
-   from templates.vpc import template_body as template_vpc
+   from templates.vpc import template as template_vpc
-   from templates.rds import template_body as template_rds
+   from templates.rds import template as template_rds

    # I normally put some constants and helper functions here.